james-jw/xq-promise/README.md

 promise:fork-join($promises, 1, 20)
 ```

-For some operations, such as http requests, this can decrease script exceution time.
+For some operations, such as http requests, this can decrease script execution time.
 By default max forks is equal to the number of processor cores.

 Here is the complete signature: